Alex-Dell1/Alex-Dell1.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hey!"
+title: "Hello!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I am Alex Della Schiava, a PhD student at the Graduate School of Mathematics, Nagoya University, under precious supervision of [prof. François Le Gall](https://www.francoislegall.com/).
+I am Alex Della Schiava, a PhD student at the Graduate School of Mathematics, Nagoya University, under the precious supervision of [prof. François Le Gall](https://www.francoislegall.com/).

 Before that,
 - Master's degree in Computer Science - University of Udine, Italy (2023);